JavaWiz1/dt-pinger/README.md

 ```

 ## Tips
 1. Console messages are sent to stderr, output data to stdout.
-So... you can run the following command:
+You can redirect stdout, to create a file with just
+the csv as follows:
 ```
 python py-pinger.py pc1 pc2 pc3 -o csv > pinger.csv
 ```
-To create a .csv file of JUST the data output.

 2. If installed via pip or pipx, an entrypoint was created, so as long as you have the proper path,
    you can run py-pinger (instead of cd to proper directory and running python py-pinger.py)